SiriDB/grafana-siridb-http-example/README.md

 sudo systemctl disable siridb-server.service
 ```

-SiriDB has an admin tool which can be used to create and manage databases so we should install that tool:
+SiriDB has an admin tool which can be used to create and manage databases:
 ```
 wget https://github.com/transceptor-technology/siridb-admin/releases/download/1.1.2/siridb-admin_1.1.2_linux_amd64.bin
 chmod +x siridb-admin_1.1.2_linux_amd64.bin